On abelian varieties whose torsion is not self-dual: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Asher Auel, Nils Bruin, Johan de Jong, Pablo Magni, Bjorn Poonen, Ari Shnidman, and Alexei Skorobogatov for helpful comments.
+The authors would like to thank Eran Assaf, Asher Auel, Nils Bruin, Johan de Jong, Aaron Landesman, Pablo Magni, Bjorn Poonen, Ari Shnidman, Alexei Skorobogatov, David Webb, and Ariel Weiss for helpful comments.
+Many thanks also to the anonymous referees for their feedback and corrections.
+Frei was supported by an AMS-Simons Travel grant.
 Honigs was supported by an NSERC Discovery grant.
-Voight was supported by a Simons Collaboration grant (550029).
+Voight was supported by grants from the Simons Foundation (550029 and SFI-MPS-Infrastructure-00008650).